anonyset/moderns-coming-soon/readme.txt

 == Changelog ==

+= 1.0.1 =
+* Add GitHub release updater so WordPress can fetch new versions automatically.

 = 1.0.0 =
 * Initial release.

 == Upgrade Notice ==

+= 1.0.1 =
+Adds built-in GitHub updates so you can update from the Plugins screen.

 = 1.0.0 =
 First release of the modern coming soon, maintenance, and factory mode toolkit.